johnnywang1994/vue-next-modal/README.md

 $ yarn add vue-next-modal
 ```

+Since the modal component is created by sass, please make sure you have `sass` & `sass-loader` installed in your webpack or other bundlers.

 ## What plugin does?

 This plugin will register a global component named `modal`, which would automatically use the plugin features.

 Then you can use `useModal` globally to import the modal instance.

+If you still need to use option API, you can still access modal by `this.$modal`.

 ## Usage